-Equation I.22 checks for divergence of the solution between iterations, and Equation I.23 is used to see whether the residual error after each iteration is smaller than a measure of the root-mean-square temperature over the region of the solution.
+Equation I.22 checks for divergence of the solution between iterations, and Equation I.23 is used to see whether the residual error after each iteration is smaller than a measure of the root-meansquare temperature over the region of the solution.
 The latter check eliminates slowly oscillating but converging solutions that pass the test of Equation I.22 but converge very slowly.

-Another approach is to rewrite Equation I.17 in the form
+Another approach is to rewrite Equation I.17 as: